PSYCHEDELIA: THE HISTORY AND SCIENCE OF MYSTICAL EXPERIENCE

 The Psychedelic Renaissance: Phase 3 MDMA-Assisted Therapy for PTSD and the Path to Commercialization

-SPECIAL GUEST SESSION WITH DR. RICK DOBLIN (MAPS FOUNDER) (PRE-RECORDED)
+SPECIAL GUEST SESSION WITH DR. RICK DOBLIN (MAPS FOUNDER)

 Please join Dr. Rick Doblin, MAPS Founder, for a discussion of the renaissance in psychedelic research, including Phase 3 results of MDMA-assisted therapy, the remaining steps toward approval and commercialization, other therapeutic approaches, and globalization.